An all black vintage look might be just the right idea for those of you who are as fond of the colour black as I am.

 Even though black is often used as a symbol of death, mourning as well as witches and magic, for me, it represents elegance, power and individuality.
 Also, as an old-school Goth, I’m rather thrilled that it’s associated with darkness and Victorian mourning attire.
 That also explains my fascination with XIX century funeral capes which I have in abundance.
 It’s the prefered attire colour of a Femme Fatale and if you are curious about her history in the 19th Century paintings, Film Noir and 1930s-1040s Fashion, I suggest you read my article on that very topic.

 Regardless of the colour’s meaning, first and foremost remember that it’s flattering to the figure and easily styled.
-You can find out from my article about the little black dress, how I can turn one simple black dress from a day to an evening ensemble.
+You can find out from my article about the little black dress, how I can turn one simple black dress from a day into an evening ensemble.

 For my all-black vintage look I opted for;